 How many times have you received a notification on your mobile to update to the latest version of your operating system?
 IoT should follow this policy too

 Gartner defines «Over-the-air» (OTA) as the ability to download applications, services and configurations through a mobile or cellular network.
 It is literally an update sent «over the air», a mechanism to remotely and wirelessly update the hardware connected to the internet with new software and/or firmware configurations.

-Thanks to the Internet of Things (IoT), there are more and more devices connected to the internet, and it is important that they remain safe; A security breach puts IoT implementations at risk.
+Thanks to the Internet of Things (IoT), there are more and more devices connected to the internet, and it is important that they remain safe, specially in industrial environments; A security breach puts IoT (or IIoT as they are known in industrial sectors) implementations at risk.

 The ability of an IoT device to receive OTA updates is critical for resolving vulnerabilities.
 This type of updates provides the manufacturers of technological devices, system integrators, and operators of IoT solutions with the means to implement new functionalities to their products over time and also correct any vulnerability of the device.